tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 ##### (c) Combinatorial filter

 With the above generated data structure of two complementary matrices it is easy to apply combinatorial filtering routines that are both flexible and time-efficient (fast).
-The following example queries for fold changes of at least 2 (here `lfc >= 1 | lfc <= -1`)
-plus p-values of 0.5 or lower.
+The following example queries for fold changes of at least 2 (here `lfc >= 1 | lfc <= -1`) plus p-values of 0.5 or lower.
 Note, all intermediate and final results are stored in logical matrices.
+In addition to boolean comparisons, one can apply basic mathematical operations, such as calculating the sum across many matrices.
+This returns a numeric matix of integers representing the counts of `TRUE` values in each position.
-The corresponding matrix-to-matrix comparisons performed here are very fast to compute and require zero looping instructions by the user.
+Subsequently, one can perform summary and filtering routines on these count-based matrices which is convenient when working with large number of matrices.
+All these matrix-to-matrix comparisons are very fast to compute and require zero looping instructions by the user.

 ``` r
 queryResult <- (degList$lfc <= 1 | degList$lfc <= -1) & degList$pval <= 0.5